JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 !pip install ipython
 ```

-The ! before the command is for doing the command outside Python.
+The ! before the command is for doing something outside Python.
 The other packages should already be coming with Python.
-If not, just follow the same idea: !pip install ...
+If not, just follow the same idea: !pip install _package-name_

-Once this is done, you must create a folder named "music" in you Desktop.You could do this using Python as well.
+Once this is done, you must create a folder named "music" in your Desktop.
+You could do this using Python as well.

 ```
 path = 'Desktop\music'